Skip to Content

 1001 N. Alameda St., Los Angeles, CA 90012

 Philippe is known as the “home of the French Dipped sandwich,” but you’ll find many choices here at this historic eatery.
-Breakfast is served from 6:00 am to 10:30 am each day, but many people know Philippe as the place for sandwiches.
+Breakfast is served here, but many people know Philippe as the place for sandwiches.
 And like many inventions, their “French Dipped Sandwich” happened by mistake — when owner Philippe Mathieu accidentally dropped a sliced roll into the roasting pan that was filled with juice.
-This may also be the only place in the city where you can purchase a cup of coffee for 45 cents.
+This may also be the only place in the city where you can purchase a cup of coffee for under a dollar.
 Kids will enjoy the sawdust on the floor and the family-style seating.

 Self-Guided Walking Tour